 - Children’s Cerebral Palsy Movement (CCPM) took part in a groundbreaking, community, multi-disciplinary, collaboration with the University of CA, Irvine’s Pediatric Exercise and Genomics Research Center, UCI’s Dance Department, and key orthopedic surgeons at CHOC Children’s Hospital of Orange County.

-- Guided by neuroscientific research, our team of physical therapists and dance teachers have developed an innovative therapeutic dance intervention in the guise of a group ballet class for children ages 7-11 with CP.
-Our goal is to improve gait, balance, and overall quality of life using rigorous repetitive movements drawn from ballet and intellectually engaging activities, while accompanied by live music.
+- Guided by neuroscientific research, our team of physical therapists and dance teachers developed an innovative therapeutic dance intervention in the guise of a group ballet class for children ages 7-11 with CP.
+Our goal was to improve gait, balance, and overall quality of life using rigorous repetitive movements drawn from ballet and intellectually engaging activities, while accompanied by live music.

-- By using ballet as a modality, children with CP who want to dance will experience the joy of dancing without realizing that it is designed to improve their functional capabilities.
+- By using ballet as a modality, children with CP who want to dance experience the joy of dancing without realizing that it is designed to improve their functional capabilities.
 Also, ballet has been documented to show numerous benefits for the formation of new nerve connections in the brain that affect motor control and balance in dancers.38,39

 - Recent research shows that engaging in a highly motivating activity, with rigor and repetition, causes neurological changes (aka neuroplasticity) that enable subjects to acquire new function and compensate for impairments.

 - Many children with CP would love to dance, but don’t have the opportunity, due to their disability and lack of instructor training.